saimanasak/docker/dockerfile/docker_file.md

 #### 3. CMD
 - It is a default command to run when a container is started from the built image.
 - Can be overridden when running a container.
 - Should be only one CMD instruction.
-If there are multiple, the last of the file is considered.
+If there are multiple, the last one of the file is considered.
 - Syntax:
        `CMD ["executable", "param1", "param2"...] #exec form`
        `CMD command param1 param2 ... #shell form`